-EBR deputies investigating fatal crash at intersection of Jones Creek Road, George O'Neal Lane
+EBR deputies arrest suspect in fatal crash at intersection of Jones Creek Road, George O'Neal Lane

 Latest Weather Blog

-EBR deputies investigating fatal crash at intersection of Jones Creek Road, George O'Neal Lane
+EBR deputies arrest suspect in fatal crash at intersection of Jones Creek Road, George O'Neal Lane

-ST. GEORGE — East Baton Rouge Parish deputies are investigating after a 20-year-old was killed in a car crash on Halloween night.
+ST. GEORGE — East Baton Rouge Parish deputies have arrested a 20-year-old on drunk driving charges after a woman was killed in a car crash on Halloween night.

-The crash happened Friday night at the intersection of Jones Creek Road and George O'Neal Lane.
+The crash happened Friday night at the intersection of Jones Creek Road and George O'Neal Lane around 10:40 p.m. when Hector Munoz, 20, ran a red light while turning onto Jones Creek from George O'Neal.

-According to the East Baton Rouge Parish Coroner's Office, Jacqueline Carmona was killed in the crash.
+At the same time, the car that 20-year-old Jacqueline Carmona was a passenger in collided with the passenger side of Munoz's car.

+Carmona, who was unresponsive after the crash, had to be removed from the car by St. George firefighters.
+She was later pronounced dead at the hospital.

 More News